 As a child, John spent many hours in front of the TV watching cartoons, with dreams of becoming an animator himself.
 He started work as a professional artist when he was 17, creating t-shirt designs for a local screen printer.
 After receiving a Bachelor of Fine Arts degree from Alfred University, he held various jobs as a graphic designer, illustrator and art director, and taught himself to animate by watching cartoons frame by frame on a VCR.

 John first came to our attention when working for another e-card company which was (rather cheekily, we thought) making cards featuring a Labrador dog which bore an uncanny resemblance to our friends Molly and Chudleigh, and even more cheekily was doing it rather well.
-He's now working full time for jacquielawson.com, which presents some challenges since he lives in the United States three thousand miles and five hours in time difference from Lurgashall.
+He's now working full time for jacquielawson.com, which presents some challenges since he lives in the United States with his wife and two children three thousand miles and five hours in time difference from Lurgashall.
 So we spend a lot of time on the phone!
-He is married to Diane and they have two children, Jacob and Gracie.

 Tom grew up obsessed with reading comic books and painting model figures.
 He studied Graphic Design and chose to specialise in Animation; so he could now bring the drawings and models he loved to life.
 When he first started work, computers using the Flash animation software were just taking over from stacks of drawings on paper, and soon Tom was doing freelance animation for a whole host of companies.